palewire/first-django-admin/docs/index.rst

 In the steps below, you will repeat The Times' work using the academy's 2014 invitation list, creating a system to share the load of producing a follow-up story in `this vein <http://www.latimes.com/entertainment/envelope/moviesnow/la-et-mn-diversity-oscar-academy-members-20131221-story.html>`_.

-You are following in the footsteps of Times reporters `Sandra Poindexter <http://www.latimes.com/la-bio-sandra-poindexter-staff.html>`_ and `Doug Smith <http://www.latimes.com/la-bio-doug-smith-staff.html>`_, who developed a similar administration panel as their first Django project.
+You are following in the footsteps of Times reporters `Sandra Poindexter <http://www.latimes.com/la-bio-sandra-poindexter-staff.html>`_ and `Doug Smith <http://www.latimes.com/la-bio-doug-smith-staff.html>`_, who developed a similar administration panel as part of their investigation.
 They were inspired by a presentation made by `Matt Wynn <http://mattwynn.net/>`_ at a past conference of The National Institute for Computer-Assisted Reporting.

 Prelude: Prerequisites
 ----------------------